SiddhantDembi/Real-Estate-Portal/README.md

 # Real-Estate-Portal
-Complete java and sql based project for real estate management system.
+Complete java and MySQL based project for real estate management system.
+Made using IntelliJ IDE and MySQL Workbench.